sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

 ### Future Goals

 - Embalmer can change the set of archaeologists when rewrapping a sarcophagus.
-- Launching the system on alternate Layer 1s or Layer 2s.
+- Deploy the contracts on alternate Layer 1s or Layer 2s, and update the archaeologist to be compatible with these alternate networks.
 - Establish a marketplace for sarcophagi to be transferred between archaeologists.
 - Finding alternate ways to get data to arweave without relying on the archaeologist.